 National Diabetes Inpatient Audit (NaDIA)

-- The NaDIA 2017 data collection will take place between 25 and 29 September.
-Further information can be found on the NHS Digital website.
+- Further information on the NaDIA can be found on the NHS Digital website.

 National Diabetes Foot care Audit (NDFA)